claceio/clace/README.md

 ## Overview

 Clace is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
-Clace allows you to build and deploy Hypermedia based web apps.
+Clace allows you to deploy containerized apps and develop Hypermedia based web apps.
 Clace is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.

-Clace can also be used to develop any containerized web app on a shared server.
-Apps are deployed directly from the git repo, no build step required.
+Clace apps are deployed directly from the git repo, no build step required.
 For example, Clace can be used to deploy Streamlit/Gradio apps, adding OAuth authentication for access control across a team.

 This repo hosts the source code for Clace.
 The source for the documentation site [clace.io](https://clace.io) is in the [docs](https://github.com/claceio/docs) repo.
 App specifications, which are templates to create apps, are defined in the [appspecs](https://github.com/claceio/appspecs) repo.
 Sample apps are in the [apps](https://github.com/claceio/apps) repo.